Drafted, June, 1990; Adopted by faculty, October, 1990

 7. As much as is practical, students should prepare the final documents which will be presented to the court, agency, client or opposition.
 Observation assignments, such as going to court or meeting with a client, should be encouraged, especially in conjunction with work assignments.
 Students should also be encouraged to participate in staff meetings, presentations to clients, and other opportunities for oral advocacy.

-8. The supervising attorney must meet with the student in conjunction with each written assignment the student selects for submission to the Faculty Externship Director to satisfy the writing requirement.
+8. The supervising attorney must meet with the student in conjunction with each written assignment the student selects for submission to the Faculty Field Placement Director to satisfy the writing requirement.
 The meeting is for the purpose of evaluation of the student's performance on the writing assignment, to suggest areas of excellence, or areas for further improvement in writing or research skills.
 The supervising attorney must prepare a written evaluation of each student writing assignment submitted to the school during the semester, and submit the critique with the student submission.

 9. At the end of the semester, the supervising attorney must prepare a written evaluation of the extern and submit it to the law school.
 A form for this evaluation will be provided by the law school.
 It is important that the evaluation is accurate and completed and returned promptly.